CESNET/eduroam-icinga/doc/tests.md

 This check internally uses  icinga standard plugin `check_http`.

 This test is multiplied by number of home realms for first home server.
 So if the server has two home realms, it has the test for each of them.
+Check is forcibly done over IPv4.

 ### parameters

-The script takes 5 parameters:
+The script takes 6 parameters:
 - realm aliases
 - (key -u) part of the url after /
 - indication, that https must be used.
 There is actually only key `-S` at this parameter.
 Only set if service variable `xml_https` is set to 1.
 - (key -H) host name
 - indication, that hostname extension support is needed.
 There is actually only key `--sni` at this parameter.
 Only set if service variable `xml_https` is set to 1.
+- (key -4) there is no actual value for this key.
+This is used just to force test over IPv4.

 The first parameter uses service variable `realm_aliases` The second parameter uses service variable `xml_url_part`.